Our Full-Dome Planetarium Offers Unique Learning and Entertainment

-The Little Star That Could Grades Pre-K – 5/Family Audiences Length: 36 minutes
+The Little Star That Could Grades: Pre-K – 5/Family Audiences

 Particularly suitable for children 5 to 11 years of age, yet educational for the whole family.

-Two Small Pieces of Glass Grades 6 - 12 Length: 30 minutes
+Two Small Pieces of Glass Grades: 6 and up Length: 30 minutes Teachers Guide Available

 While attending a local star party, two teenage students learn how the telescope has helped us understand our place in space and how telescopes continue to expand our understanding of the Universe.
 Their conversation with a local female astronomer enlightens them on the history of the telescope and the discoveries these wonderful tools have made.
 The students see how telescopes work and how the largest observatories in the world use these instruments to explore the mysteries of the universe.
 While looking through the astronomer's telescope, the students, along with the planetarium audience, explore the Galilean Moons, Saturn's rings, and spiral structure of galaxies.
 During their conversation with the astronomer, they also learn about the discoveries of Galileo, Huygens, Newton, Hubble and many others.
 The soundtrack was recorded by the London Symphony Orchestra.